ARION

 The look of surprise on the lioness’ face was priceless and Andresen could not help but guffaw at her embarrassment.

 Drone ARN017 rose up off of the field near the runway and zipped up into the sky over Tellus Mater to begin its morning flight over and around the crater valley.
 The drone landing field adjacent to the runway was occupied by twenty-four other such drones and several more rose up off the ground after it where they had all spent the previous day recharging their solar batteries.
-For every day since the initial landing, Arion regularly patrolled the skies over the crater with at least six of them in the air at all times, all on different paths.
+For every day since First Day, Arion regularly patrolled the skies over the crater with at least six of them in the air at all times, all on different paths.
 The colonists had long since gotten used to the faint whines of their small rotors and rarely ever looked up anymore if one of them got close.
 The purpose of the drones was not to keep watchful eyes on the furry workers, but to be vigilant for any indigenous creatures that might try to investigate the furman colony.

 This particular drone followed a prearranged flight path toward the northeast, its sensors and camera lenses searching for heat signatures or signs of movement.
 The ‘daily rains’ were not always daily, and there were some days when it did not rain at all; this was one that Arion had forecast as a sunny, rain-free day.